 Getting Your Used or Salvage Car Through Customs in Switzerland

 Clearing customs in Switzerland will be a relatively straightforward process.
-When presenting your vehicle to Swiss customs, you are required to present the following documentation:
+Present these documents to Swiss customs:

 - A Contract of Sale or Invoice